Travis

 LXD container #

-This is sudo enabled LXD container build environment, as close to a virtual machine as you can get in containers world.
+This is a sudo-enabled LXD container build environment, as close to a virtual machine as you can get in the container world.
 A Linux environment is run within an unprivileged LXD container.

-For the majority of cases, whenever available, we recommend to use LXD-based containers.
+For the majority of cases, whenever available, we recommend using LXD-based containers.

 Use full VM only if LXD is not available or you need